bburns/clipmon/README.md

 Clipmon is a clipboard monitor - it watches the system clipboard and pastes any changes into the current location in Emacs.

-This is useful when taking notes from a webpage, for example - just copy the text you want to save and it will be pasted into Emacs.
-It works best when paired with an autocopy feature or plugin for the browser, e.g. AutoCopy 2 for Firefox [1] - then you can just select text to copy it to the clipboard.
+This is helpful when taking notes from a webpage, for example - just copy the text you want to save and it will be pasted into Emacs.
+Works best when paired with an autocopy feature or addon for the browser, e.g. AutoCopy 2 for Firefox [1] - then you can just select text to copy it to the clipboard.

-You can still use the Emacs kill-ring with yank and pull as usual while clipmon is on, since it only looks at the system clipboard.

 [1] https://addons.mozilla.org/en-US/firefox/addon/autocopy-2/